pfpsim/pfpsim-installer/README.md

-# PFPSIM Framework Installer
+# PFPSim Framework Installer

 --------------------------------------------------------------------------------

-A small GUI for the installation of the PFPSIM Framework.
+A small GUI for the installation of the PFPSim Framework.

 ## Before you get started:

 Due to SystemC's licensing terms, it must be downloaded manually.
 Download it from this [page](http://accellera.org/downloads/standards/systemc).
 Follow the link for "SystemC 2.3.1 (Includes TLM) | Core SystemC Language and Examples".

-**Important Note: The downloaded *.tar should be placed along side thie files in this repository.**
+**Important Note: The downloaded *.tar should be placed along side this files in this repository.**

 ## Installation Configuration: